muppet9010/factorio-muppet-streamer/README.md

 #### Streamer Events

-- Schedule the delivery of some explosives to the player at speed.
+- Schedule the delivery of some hostile explosives to the player at speed. = `Schedule Explosive Delivery`
-- A malfunctioning weapon (leaky flamethrower) that shoots wildly for short bursts intermittently.
+- A malfunctioning weapon (leaky flamethrower) that shoots wildly for short bursts intermittently. = `Malfunctioning Weapon`
-- Give a player a weapon and ammo, plus options to force it as an active weapon.
+- Give the player a weapon and ammo, plus options to force it as an active weapon. = `Give Weapon & Ammo`
-- Spawn entities around the player with various placement options.
+- Spawn entities around the player with various placement options. = `Spawn Around Player`
-- Make the player an aggressive driver.
+- Make the player an aggressive driver who has no or limited control of their vehicle. = `Aggressive Driver`
-- Call other players to help by teleporting them in.
+- Call other players to help by teleporting them in. = `Call For Help`
-- Teleport the player to a range of possible target types.
+- Teleport the player to a range of possible target types. = `Teleport`
-- Sets the ground on fire behind a player.
+- Sets the ground on fire behind a player. = `Pants On Fire`
-- Drop a player's inventory on the ground over time.
+- Drop a player's inventory on the ground over time. = `Player Drop Inventory`
-- Mix up players' inventories between them.
+- Mix up multiple players' inventories between them. = `Player Inventory Shuffle`

 All are done via highly configurable RCON commands as detailed below for each feature.
 Each can also be triggered via a remote interface call from a Lua script, details on this are at the end of this document.